A Natural, Evidence-Informed Plan to Beat Bad Breath with Coriander–Fennel Tea and Aloe Vera Water

 Common drivers of halitosis include:

-Tongue coating and dental plaque
+- Tongue coating and dental plaque (universal in busy lifestyles)

-Gum disease and bleeding gums
+- Gum disease and bleeding gums (prevalent in regions with high-sugar diets)

-Post-nasal drip, sinus infections, or tonsil stones
+- Post-nasal drip, sinus infections, or tonsil stones (affected by pollution in urban areas worldwide)

-Medical issues such as uncontrolled diabetes
+- Medical issues such as uncontrolled diabetes (a growing concern in North America and South Asia)

 Because halitosis has multiple causes, lasting relief depends on reducing bacteria, keeping saliva flowing, and addressing any underlying dental or medical condition.